FREE SHIPPING! on orders over $99*

 Extra benefits in heart and kidney health

-Next, further investigation showed that these kinds of drugs have other unrelated benefits, especially in reducing conditions that can develop into serious heart and kidney disease.
-People with conditions related to the heart and blood vessels, like hypertension (high blood pressure), atherosclerotic cardiovascular disease (CVD), heart failure (HF), or chronic kidney disease (CKD), have experienced notable improvements with the new medicines.
+Next, further investigation showed that these kinds of drugs have other unrelated benefits, especially in reducing the risk factors that can develop into severe heart and kidney disease.
+People with conditions related to the heart and blood vessels, like hypertension (high blood pressure), atherosclerotic cardiovascular disease (CVD), heart failure or chronic kidney disease (CKD), have experienced notable improvements with the new medicines.
 This shift in understanding and treatment came about through extensive research, including cardiovascular outcome trials (CVOTs) and heart and kidney disease studies.

 The FDA now suggests that doctors change their perspective on treating diabetes.
-Rather than focusing only on glucose control, as they’ve been doing for years, they should adopt a “holistic management approach.”
-This means looking at the whole picture and emphasizing the protection of the whole body.
+Rather than focusing only on glucose control, as they’ve been doing for years, they should adopt a “holistic management approach” to their patients’ health problems.
+This means looking at the whole picture and emphasizing the protection of the whole body to reduce the risks of heart disease, stroke or kidney failure.

 This new perspective is based on reviewing numerous clinical trials and analyses identifying specific advantages of these newer medications over Metformin.
 They have shown significant benefits in reducing heart-related issues, progressive kidney disease, and eye complications in diabetic patients.
 That’s what these new medicines are good at.
 They don’t just control glucose; they also help with weight loss and protect vital organs like the heart and kidneys.